Antibas/eaQHM-analysis-and-synthesis-in-Python/README.md

 # extended adaptive Quasi-Harmonic Analysis and Synthesis of Speech in Python

-### Author: Panagiotis Antivasis, Undergraduate Student at [Computer Science Department - University of Crete](https://www.csd.uoc.gr/)
+### Author: Panagiotis Antivasis, Undergraduate Student at [Computer Science Department - University of Crete](https://www.csd.uoc.gr/), November 2021.

 ## Introduction
 The following repository is the source code corresponding to the thesis of **Panagiotis Antivasis**, an undergraduate [Computer Science](https://www.csd.uoc.gr/) student in [University of Crete](https://www.uoc.gr/).